 The Process of Dying - It Doesn't have to be Scary

-In one of my last reviews with a client, I was mortified to sum up that the bill for the last 8 weeks of her husband’s life far exceeded his entire Estate’s net worth.
+In one of my last reviews with a client, I was mortified, to sum up, that the bill for the last 8 weeks of her husband’s life far exceeded his entire Estate’s net worth.
 In years past he may have had the dignity to remain in his own bed watched over by friends and family.
 As his organs would have started to fail, he may have slowly slipped into a coma and his breathing would have become shallower.
-If possible, he may have been able to whisper a last good bye and I love you, before passing on.
+If possible, he may have been able to whisper the last goodbye and I love you, before passing on.
 Instead, this once vibrant man, much like many elderly in our country today, was tied to a bed in ICU as hydration was engaged via ivy, a tube was cut into the walls of his stomach to deliver food, and a tube was placed down his throat into his lungs so a ventilator could breathe for him.
 This slow torture, as I saw it, ended as he finally died in a cold room, alone and unable to speak or communicate.
-In my opinion, in some cases modern day technology has enabled us to prolong death, not prolong life.
+In my opinion, in some cases, modern day technology has enabled us to prolong death, not prolong life.

-As Americans we have somehow started to regard death as a condition that is curable.
-Instead of educating ourselves on the options we have to die peacefully at home with our dignity intact, we regard death as a condition where a proper diagnosis will somehow cure us of this disease.
+As Americans, we have somehow started to regard death as a condition that is curable.
+Instead of educating ourselves on the options, we have to die peacefully at home with our dignity intact, we regard death as a condition where a proper diagnosis will somehow cure us of this disease.
 This change in perception has ballooned into a 22% allocation of our Gross Domestic Product (GDP); yes, our National Health Expenditure accounts for more than any other expenditure on our national balance sheet.

 In fact, of every dollar spent on health care, almost 80 cents is being spent on the last year of life.
 1.